avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 2. In the "Create Component" box, browse for the recipe file ("recipe.yaml") from the previously extracted component archive here:  `<your working directory>\iotc-gg-component-dhm-demo-1.0.0\dhm-demo\greengrass-build\recipes\recipe.yaml`

 ### Load the Artifact
-1. Click the icon to the right of "dhm-demo.zip" and navigate to the dhm-demo.zip from the previously extracted archive here: `<your working directory>\iotc-gg-component-dhm-demo-1.0.0\dhm-demo\greengrass-build\artifacts\io.iotconnect.example.IotConnectSdkDhmDemo\1.0.0\dhm-demo.zip`
+1. Click the icon to the right of "basic-demo.zip" and navigate to the dhm-demo.zip from the previously extracted archive here: `<your working directory>\iotc-gg-component-dhm-demo-1.0.0\dhm-demo\greengrass-build\artifacts\io.iotconnect.example.IotConnectSdkDhmDemo\1.0.0\basic-demo.zip`
 2. Click **Save**

 ### Create Package